sadedil/HorizontalPrivilegeEscalationDemo/README.md

 # Securing Your Code: Identifying and Preventing Vulnerabilities with Roslyn Analyzers

-In this arctice, we're going to discuss a common security issue that can sneak into your codebase with just one mistake and explore how we can identify and fix it during the coding process.
+In this article, we're going to discuss a common security issue that can sneak into your codebase with just one mistake and explore how we can identify and fix it during the coding process.

 Certain vulnerabilities can easily find their way into your code and pose significant security risks.
 Relying solely on reminders like "*Please be more careful*" or hoping that someone will spot them during a code review isn't a reliable solution.
 As developers, one of the best approaches is to implement preventive measures as early as possible, ideally without the need for human intervention, if feasible.